Wayne State University School of Medicine: History

 The Detroit Medical College was founded in 1868 in a building on Woodward Avenue.
 The Michigan College of Medicine was incorporated in 1879 and offered classes in the former Hotel Hesse at the intersection of Gratiot Avenue, Madison Avenue and St Antoine Street.
 In 1885, the two schools merged to form the Detroit College of Medicine and occupied the former Michigan College of Medicine building.
 The college was reorganized and refinanced as the Detroit College of Medicine and Surgery in 1913, and five-years later, came under control of the Detroit Board of Education.
 In 1933, the Board of Education joined the Detroit College of Medicine and Surgery with the colleges of Liberal Arts, Education, Engineering, Pharmacy, and the Graduate School to form an institution of higher education called the Colleges of the City of Detroit.
 This was renamed Wayne University in 1934 and became a state-chartered institution, Wayne State University, in 1956.

 Professors at the school provided the "first evidence that glucose is a major stimulant on insulin secretion and, while an increase in the concentration of blood glucose stimulates the secretion of insulin, a decrease inhibits it and, in addition, stimulates the secretion of a blood-sugar raising factor (glucagon) by the pancreas."
 Subsequent experiments contributed substantially to the establishment of glucagon as a "second pancreatic hormone."

-The first successful open heart surgery was performed at the Detroit Medical Center by Wayne State University physician Dr. Forest Dodrill on patient Henry Opitek.
+The first successful open heart surgery was performed at the Detroit Medical Center by Wayne State University physician Forest Dodrill on patient Henry Opitek.
 He used a machine developed by himself and researchers at General Motors, the Dodrill-GMR, considered to be the first operational mechanical heart used while performing open heart surgery.

 Wayne State University School of Medicine is the academic affiliate of the Barbara Ann Karmanos Cancer Institute, one of 26 NCI-designated Cancer Centers in the United States.
 WSUSOM researchers, in conjunction with Karmanos Cancer Institute, oversee more than 400 clinical trials, participate in a national program to collect and study cancer data for future research and provide about half of all national statistics on cancer in African Americans.
 The first drug approved for the treatment of AIDS and HIV infection, Zidovudine was synthesized here.
 WSUSOM and Karmanos furthered their partnership in 2009, signing an agreement to establish a new academic department at the school for Karmanos researchers and expand their already successful research and teaching partnership.